St Catherine Lifeboat Station: History

 Trials were held in October 1989, using the lifeboat and its Talus Drive-off Drive-on (Do-Do) launching trolley.
 St Catherine was designated as an station, and relief lifeboat Lions International District 105 SE (B-539) was initially placed on station in 1990.
 Building work was completed to accommodate the larger lifeboat and Talus MB-764 County launch vehicle.

 At 21:36 on 1 January 1994, St Catherine lifeboat Jessie Eliza (B-587) was launched into very poor conditions and 30-knot winds, to reports of a surfer in trouble, 12 mi away, off Plemont, to the north west of the island.
 Arriving on scene one hour later at 22:35, the surfer was found clinging to his board after a 15-minute search, the lifeboat being assisted by lights shining from the shore, and he was recovered to the lifeboat.
 With the rescued man showing signs of hypothermia, he was landed at Bonne Nuit.
 The man had also reported a second surfer, so the St Catherine boat returned to the scene to continue the search, along with the lifeboat, and the Channel Island Air Search aircraft.
 Nothing was found, and all were stood down at 01:30, to resume searches at daybreak.
 At 08:12, the pilot boat Ronez recovered the second missing surfer, over 10 mi away from the initial position, near St Aubins Bay, on the south of the island.

-Senior Helm Nigel Sean Sweeny was awarded 'The Thanks of the Institution inscribed on Vellum', with crew members Paul Richardson and John Heyes receiving 'A Framed Letter of Thanks signed by the Chairman of the Institution'.
+Senior Helm Nigel Sweeny was awarded 'The Thanks of the Institution inscribed on Vellum', with crew members Paul Richardson and John Heyes receiving 'A Framed Letter of Thanks signed by the Chairman of the Institution'.
 All three were later awarded 'The Walter and Elizabeth Groombridge Award 1994', for the outstanding Inshore lifeboat rescue of the year.

 On the 26 June 2010, lifeboat The Eric Rowse (B-772) was replaced by the new larger lifeboat Eric W Wilson (B-841), funded from the bequest of the late Mrs Winifred Madge Wilson in memory of her husband.
 The lifeboat naming ceremony in 2011 had to be paused, as the lifeboat was called out to a speedboat in difficulties, 4 mi north of the station.

-Long serving St Catherine lifeboat man Nigel Sweeny was rewarded in the 2014 Queens Birthday Honours, with the MBE.
+Long serving St Catherine lifeboat man Nigel Sweeny was awarded the MBE in the 2014 Queens Birthday Honours.
 In 2017, he was appointed as St Catherine Lifeboat Operations Manager.